userapp-io/userapp-angular/README.md

         $routeProvider.when('/login', {templateUrl: 'partials/login.html'});
         $routeProvider.when('/signup', {templateUrl: 'partials/signup.html'});

+  **Note:** If you are using [ui-router](https://github.com/angular-ui/ui-router), all you have to do is to create states instead of the routes above.

 5. Set `public` to `true` on the routes you want to make public.
 And set `login` to `true` on the login route:

         $routeProvider.when('/login', {templateUrl: 'partials/login.html', public: true, login: true});